CirclesUBI/circles-handbook/docs/developers/whitepaper.md

 **https://joincircles.net**

-<strong> *** Note that this is the whitepaper for v1 of the Circles protocol, which is not actively maintained.
-To get to the current version 2 and the corresponding whitepaper, please visit </strong> **https://www.aboutcircles.com** ***
+** --- Note that this is the whitepaper for v1 of the Circles protocol, which is not actively maintained.
+To get to the current version 2 and the corresponding whitepaper, please visit [the new website](https://www.aboutcircles.com) --- **

 ## Abstract